trivago/jcha/README.md

 jcha is a tool to analyse Java class histograms, focussed on histogram comparison.
-It can aid in debugging memory leaks, or for finding memory dominators before issues arise.
+It can aid in debugging memory leaks, or for finding memory dominators before issues arise. jcha reads histogram written by "jcmd pid GC.class_histogram".
+It is best to capture multiple histograms, so this package also contains jcha-capture, a script for time-based histogram capturing.
-Supported histogram formats are those from "jcmd pid GC.class_histogram". jcha can be run with Java 7 and above.

-It compares two or more histograms, to find classes that change a lot in number of instances or size.
+Two or more histograms can be compared, to find classes that change a lot in number of instances or size.
 You can either use the command line tool jcha  or the JavaFX GUI application jcha-gui.
 Both tools support class filtering, by either giving a limit or a class list.